-As a second generation toymaker, I'm fortunate to have the opportunity to continue my family's tradition of providing children with a safe, durable, and eco-friendly alternative to imported plastic toys.
-I'm also lucky to have my husband Garth working alongside me.
-We make the toys ourselves in small batches.
-We don't have any employees.
+As a second generation toymaker, I'm happy to continue my family's tradition of providing children with a safe, durable, and eco-friendly alternative to imported plastic toys.

-We choose locally-harvested red alder (also called Oregon alder) for our toys.
+I use locally-harvested red alder (also called Oregon alder) for most of the toys.
 A non-toxic, food-grade mineral oil finish brings out the rich, warm glow of this beautiful hardwood.
-We cut the shapes out on a bandsaw and carefully route and sand the edges so our wooden toys have a nice smooth finish for sensitive little hands.
+The first step is to stamp out the shapes on the alder boards, then I cut them on a bandsaw and carefully route and sand the edges to a so our a nice smooth finish for sensitive little hands.
 All paints and oils are non-toxic and safe for children.
 We've had our paints independently tested for lead, heavy metals and phthalates and they exceed federal safety guidelines for children’s toys.

-Our toy designs combine color, sound, and movement to delight children and awaken the senses.
-We design and make our toys with care and we use quality materials so they are truly built to last and to be passed down through generations.
+The toy designs combine color, sound, and movement to delight children and awaken the senses.
+I build the toys with care and use quality materials so they are truly built to last and to be passed along among siblings and down through generations.

-We know that handmade wooden toys are a rarity today and it gives us joy to provide you with a quality alternative to the mass-produced toys made overseas.
+I take pride in providing you with quality wooden toys made in Oregon.
 By choosing to buy toys made in the USA you are helping to support local economies and a healthier environment.
 Thank you!

 Papa Don's Toys began in 1973 with a father's wish to make a natural alternative to plastic toys for his baby daughter (me) and later for his son, Daniel.
 When he saw how much we loved his creations, our dad decided to try selling his handmade wooden toys at the Eugene Saturday Market held in downtown Eugene, Oregon.
 The response was tremendous - people loved his toys and he and our mom became full time toymakers.
 At that time and place (mid 70s in Oregon) there was a resurgence of interest in locally handcrafted items, much as there is again today.